Depleted Uranium, Not a Problem. But Now a Fungal Solution

 • "...there is no reason to believe that other exposed Service members have any elevated risk to their health due to their DU exposures."

-Similarly, the Ministry of Defense (MOD) for the UK has repeatedly asserted minimal health effects from exposure to depleted uranium, but the MOD also gave warning cards to all UK servicemen deployed to Iraq stating possible health effects of DU.
-The Ministry of Defense suggests that it's reducing use of DU, noting cryptically of all the accounting of the depleted uranium used by the military: "In 2003, during the recent Iraq conflict, UK tanks expended 1.9 tonnes of DU ammunition and none has been fired since the official ending of the conflict."
+Similarly, the Ministry of Defense (MOD) for the UK has repeatedly asserted minimal health effects from exposure to depleted uranium.
+But confusingly, the MOD gave warning cards to all UK servicemen deployed to Iraq, which stated possible health effects of DU.
+The Ministry of Defense suggests that it's reducing use of DU, and offered some DU inventory details: "In 2003, during the recent Iraq conflict, UK tanks expended 1.9 tonnes of DU ammunition and none has been fired since the official ending of the conflict."
 The MOD urged soldiers to get monitored for depleted uranium, but after testing the urine of returning servicemen the Ministry of Defense told papers in 2006 that "no evidence of DU was found in their urine".
 Critics question the sensitivity of their tests.

-Clearly, the effects of depleted uranium are still disputed and perhaps not a problem, but new research suggests a potential solution.
+Clearly, the effects of depleted uranium are still disputed and perhaps not a problem but new research suggests a potential solution.
 Scientists have discovered a fungus that will break down depleted uranium to a less toxic mineral, research sponsored in part by the Ministry of Defense, produced by scientists at the University of Dundee in Scotland and published in the recent issue of Current Biology.
 They describe how a plant symbiotic fungus can be grown on the surface of depleted uranium, where it will transform the depleted uranium into uranyl phosphate minerals, a more stable form of the metal that is less likely to be absorbed into plants, animals and water.
-The mycorrhizal fungi usually lives in the roots of plants, where it transforms carbon into nutrients that plants use.
-When colonizing uranium, moisture in the air helps the fungi cover the surface of the metal, where the fungi helps accelerate the corrosion process of the uranium into products that can be take up by the fungi or broken down to less toxic uranium holding minerals.
+The mycorrhizal fungi live in the roots of plants, where it transforms carbon into nutrients that plants use.
+Moisture in the air helps the fungi cover the surface of the metal, which accelerates the corrosion process of the uranium.
+The resulting products can be take up by the fungi or broken down to less toxic uranium holding minerals.
 The fungi could be used for various bioremediation projects in uranium polluted soils.
+In business they warn never to point out a problem unless you have a solution.
+Maybe the military follows a business protocol.